Priyam22t/CURRENCY-CONVERTER/README.md

 # 💱 Currency Converter – React Project

 A modern and user-friendly Currency Converter web application built using React and Vite.
-This project converts currencies using real-time exchange rates fetched from the Frankfurter API and focuses on clean UI, smooth user experience, and core React concepts.
+This project converts currencies using real-time exchange rates fetched from the Frankfurter API and focuses on clean UI, smooth user experience, and core React concept
 ---

 ## 🚀 Features